How AI in transportation can improve our everyday lives

 Delays are another fundamental problem of transportation, especially air transportation.
 According to UC Berkeley, such delays could cost up to 32,9 billion dollars in the USA alone.

 AI implementation represents a way to overcome flight delay costs while simultaneously addressing passengers’ negative experiences.
-Being capable of predicting the short-term effects of almost anything, from stormy weather to a certain number of technical issues that may cause flight delays, AI systems can shorten passengers’ waiting times.
+Being capable of predicting the short-term effects of almost anything, from stormy weather to a certain number of technical issues that may cause flight delays, AI systems for aviation can shorten passengers’ waiting times.
 Processing real-time aircraft data, historical records, and weather information, artificial intelligence (AI) powered by machine learning (ML) reveals hidden patterns, providing the air transport industry (and passengers) with valuable insights into possibilities that may cause delays or cancellations.

 Google Flights predicts delays with AI